herbertjkelly/MXNetDemoPre/DLWorkshopPre-Requisits.md

 - Select `eu-west-1` as the region
 - Choose EC2 from the list of services
 - Click the 'Launch Instance' button.
-- From the Quick Start AMI selection, choose `Deep Learning AMI Amazon Linux Version 3.1_Sep2017` and press Select
+- From the Quick Start AMI selection, choose `Deep Learning AMI CUDA 8 Amazon Linux Version - ami-999844e0` and press Select

 ![Amazon Linux Deep Learning AMI with Cuda 8](./images/Ami.png "Amazon Linux Deep Learning AMI with Cuda 8")